 Healthcare providers are the key to increasing HPV vaccination rates throughout Alaska.
 Below are some tools and resources designed to help identify the best practices to implement within your practice to increase vaccination rates, along with ideas for effective communication to parents and patients about the safety and effectiveness of the HPV vaccine.

-Mark your calendars for April 18 – 25, 2020, and prepare to help spread the word about preventing HPV-related cancers in Alaska’s children, through vaccination and education.
+Mark your calendars for the month of August, and prepare to help spread the word about preventing HPV-related cancers in Alaska’s children, through vaccination and education.

 Resources for Providers

 Protect Your Preteen/Teen with Vaccines

 Top 10 ways to Improve Adolescent Immunization Rates